fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 ### Customizing reconciliation

 You can configure the controller to ignore in-cluster resources by labelling or annotating them with:

 ```yaml
 kustomize.toolkit.fluxcd.io/reconcile: disabled
 ```

 **Note:** When the `kustomize.toolkit.fluxcd.io/reconcile` annotation is set to `disabled`, the controller will no longer apply changes from the source, nor will it prune the resource.
 To resume reconciliation, set the annotation to `enabled` in the source or remove it from the in-cluster object.

-If you use kubectl to edit an object managed by Flux, all changes will be undone when the controller reconciles a Flux Kustomization containing that object.
-In order to preserve fields added with kubectl, you have to specify a field manager named `flux-client-side-apply` e.g.:
+If you use `kubectl` to edit an object managed by Flux, all changes will be reverted when the controller reconciles a Flux Kustomization containing that object.
+In order to preserve fields added with `kubectl`, you have to specify a field manager named `flux-client-side-apply` e.g.:

 ```sh
 kubectl apply --field-manager=flux-client-side-apply